Who is Strictly Come Dancing 2022 contestant Helen Skelton?

 Helen Skelton: Who is the Strictly Come Dancing 2022 contestant and what is she famous for?

-Presenter is one of 15 contestants strutting their stuff on the dancefloor this year
+Presenter is one of the contestants strutting their stuff on the dancefloor this year

-It’s time to put up your disco ball... because Strictly Come Dancing is back.
+It’s time to put up your disco ball... because Strictly Come Dancing is back for another week.

 You can check out the full line-up here.